Environmental change is having a major impact on people’s lives. But so can you.

 The Environment Agency is committed to having an inclusive workforce that reflects the full diversity of the communities we serve and welcomes applications from individuals of any age, gender or background.

 For more information about the benefits of working at the Environment Agency, have a look at our careers webpage here https://environmentagencycareers.co.uk/working-here/

-For more information and to apply, please click: APPLY NOW.
+For more information and to apply click APPLY NOW.
 Take a look at the candidate pack for more information about the scheme including a case study from a graduate.

 If you have any questions about the scheme, please feel free to email email@example.com using ‘Graduate Civil Engineers’ as the subject title of your email.

-Interviews will be held in February/March 2023.
-We expect successful candidates to start in September 2023.
+Interviews will be held in November 2023.
+We expect successful candidates to start as soon as possible.